robbintt/patternbook/instructions/macos.md

     - Use `brew services list` to see available services.

+##### XBox 360 Controller with keyboard and mouse emulation

+This is used for whatever, primarily minecraft.

+Games that support the XBox 360 controller can also hook into this.

+1. Install the driver manually from [https://github.com/360Controller/360Controller#installation](https://github.com/360Controller/360Controller#installation)
+2. Install ControllerMate
+    - `brew cask install controllermate`
+    - optional: manual install from website (latest release?)
+3. Add any configurations you need to controllermate
+    - My configs should be in ~/.dotfiles/extra/
+    - I modified a minecraft config from http://dig.ratbastards.org/post/29623068215/minecraft-on-the-mac-with-an-xbox-controller

 #### Future

 1. Automatically manage dock.
 Remove everything, add the basics I end up with after a few weeks: [manage dock as a file](http://hints.macworld.com/article.php?story=20090523192819542)